mjbondra/consolator/README.md

 ## Caveat

-This is a proof of concept -- that a library, with a single API, can create styled console output on both the server (Node.js) and in the browser (Chrome & Firebug).
+This is a proof of concept -- that a library, with a single API, can create styled console output on both the server (Node.js) and in the browser.

 ## Installation